-During 2023/24, the council acted as an agent to the government in the distribution of Cost of Living grants to local residents.
+During 2023/24, the Council acted as an agent to the government in the distribution of Cost of Living grants to local residents.
 The expenditure incurred was £0.570 million, which was fully reimbursed by government grant received in 2023/24.
+However, in 2024/25 the Council did not act as an agent for any government grants.